JialingYu/Data-Analyst-Udacity/README.md

    c. read .txt file using `glob` into a dataframe: [exercise](L2TextFileStructure.ipynb)

    d. gathering data with APIs: two approaches: use HTTP GET request; use customised developer library(popular websites typically have their library to work with their API) [exercise](L2API.ipynb)

+   e. json files in python: use python to process json files. [exercise](L2JSONinpython.ipynb)

-3. Assessing Data
+4. Assessing Data

-4. Cleaning Data
+5. Cleaning Data

 ## Data Visulization With Matplotlib And Seaborn.